redhat-cop/cloud.vmware_ops/roles/cluster_settings/README.md

   - Used only when `cluster_settings_ha_apd_response` is `restartConservative` or `restartAggressive`.

 - **cluster_settings_ha_pdl_response**:
-  - str, VM storage protection setting for storage failures categorized as Permenant Device Loss (PDL).
+  - str, VM storage protection setting for storage failures categorized as Permanent Device Loss (PDL).
   - Options are `disabled`, `warning`, `restartAggressive`